vosolsob/illumination/README.md

 Contact: vosolsob@natur.cuni.cz

-This is Raspberry PI script which enables a regulation of a custom LED panel for the cultivation of *Chara braunii*.
+This is Python 3 script for Raspberry PI, which enables a regulation of a custom LED panel for the cultivation of *Chara braunii*.

 The regulation is based on PWM regulation.
-The setup enables to control "sunrise" and "sunset" times; illumination intensity can be regulated sharply (on/off), or according to sinusoidal curve, which mimics the natural light intensity.
+The setup enables to control "sunrise" and "sunset" times; illumination intensity can be regulated sharply (on/off), or according to sine wave, which mimics the natural light intensity.

 ## Import of libraries

-The library `pigpio` is important for the
+The library `pigpio` is important for higher time-resolution of PWM generator

 ```python
 #!/usr/bin/python3